top of page

 • June 2022 - AKAVA Therapeutics licensed NU-9 from Northwestern and renamed it AKV9

-• August 2023 - AKV9 receives FDA approval for Phase 1 human clinical trials in healthy patients.
+• August 2023 - AKV9 receives FDA clearance to proceed with Phase 1 human clinical trials in healthy patients.

 • ALS patient trials will follow.